kostya/myc/README.md

 cd ../../
 ```

-# mycc - an alternative C compiler, implemented as a POC.
+# mycc - an alternative C compiler.

-As a proof of concept, over 3 weeks and 2900 lines of code, I built mycc: a compiler for a subset of C (roughly C99) on top of myc.
+As a proof of concept, I built mycc: a compiler for a subset of C (roughly C11) on top of myc.
 This proves that creating languages is easy.
 For parsing, I used libclang - it adds overhead, but it's the simplest solution for a POC.
+It is only 3000 lines of code and already compiles complex and production-like C, like: LangArena and part of Lua.

 ## How it works:

 `C source -> SyntaxTree(libclang/clang.cr) -> TypedAST(mycc) -> IR(myc) -> [LLVM/QBE/C] -> binary`

 The most challenging part was `SyntaxTree -> TypedAST`.
 In the file [ast_builder.cr](https://github.com/kostya/myc/blob/master/src/mycc/ast_builder.cr) which contains 1700 lines of code. libclang returns a non-normalized Tree with many edge cases that need to be transformed into a consistent form.
 Additionally, C has a ton of implicit behavior.
-Only the edge cases necessary for compiling LangArena are implemented here; there's likely still a lot uncovered.

 The `TypedAST(mycc) -> IR(myc)` stage as expected, is one of the simplest ([codegen.cr](https://github.com/kostya/myc/blob/master/src/mycc/codegen.cr), 700 lines) - a single-pass generation of stack-based IR directly from the AST.